zacharyboelter/unit-conversion/README.md

 ### How To Use

-Check it out at [pip](https://zacharyboelter.github.io/unit-conversion/).
+Check it out at [my github link](https://zacharyboelter.github.io/unit-conversion/).